sidsaurav/authocate-server/readme.md

 4.  **Token Expiration and Refresh**: Implement token expiration and refresh mechanisms to enhance security and prevent unauthorized access.
 Also usage of http-only cookie will be implemented to prevent alien js code to interact with the authentication system

-5. **Rate Limiting and IP Blocking**: Add rate-limiting and IP blocking functionalities to protect against brute-force attacks and potential security threats.
+5. **IP Blocking**: Add rate-limiting and IP blocking functionalities to protect against brute-force attacks and potential security threats.

 6. **Block Temp Email**: Add functionality to block temporary email addresses to prevent spamming and fake accounts.